Signatures of Domain-Wall Confinement in Raman Spectroscopy of Ising Spin Chains: Characterizing the structure of bound states with Raman scattering

-\textbf{Characterizing the structure of bound states with Raman scattering. --} So far we have investigated the consequences of the magnetic field components $h_{x}$ and $h_{y}$ in the x-polarized FM state.
-Applying in addition a transverse field $h_{z}$ splits the bound state spectrum, as has been previously detected in experiments~\cite{Morris2020, Woodland2023}.
-In particular, the hierarchy of bound state peaks in the Raman spectrum splits into three distinct sets of resonances.
-This peak splitting does not occur for a twisted Kitaev Hamiltonian with a longitudinal field alone.
-We illustrate the splitting for zigzag angle $\vartheta=\frac{\pi}{16}$ and longitudinal field $h_{x}=0.1$ as well as for $\vartheta=\frac{\pi}{8}$ and $h_{x}=0.25$ in \fig{fig3:EnrichedDynamics}.

-This splitting is a result of different internal symmetries of the excited eigenstates~\cite{Woodland2023} and can therefore be used to explore the internal structure of the bound states.
-In the x-polarized FM phase for a large transverse $h_z$ field the effective Hamiltonian dimerizes.
+So far we have investigated the consequences of a confining magnetic field component $h_{x}$ on the $\hat{x}$-polarized FM state.
+Applying in addition a transverse field $h_{z}$ splits the bound state spectrum into three sets of resonances, as has been previously detected in experiments~\cite{Morris2020, Woodland2023}.
+This splitting does not occur for a twisted Kitaev Hamiltonian with a longitudinal field alone.
+We illustrate the splitting for a zigzag angle $\vartheta=\frac{\pi}{16}$ and longitudinal field $h_{x}=0.1$ as well as for $\vartheta=\frac{\pi}{8}$ and $h_{x}=0.25$ as a function of $h_z$ in \figcc{fig3:EnrichedDynamics}{a}{b}.
+The splitting results from different internal symmetries of the bound state wave functions~\cite{Woodland2023}.
+In the $\hat{x}$-polarized FM phase for a large transverse $h_z$ field the effective Hamiltonian dimerizes.
 The dimerized bound states factorize into three sets of states, that shift toward lower energies, remain constant, and shift toward higher energies as $h_z$ is increased.
-These states are then symmetric, invariant, and anti-symmetric with respect to a pairwise exchange of even and odd bonds, see \supp.
-The flow of the bound state energies with $h_z$ field is also seen in the iMPS results of \figcc{fig3:EnrichedDynamics}{a}{b}; for more details see \supp.
+These states are then even, invariant, and odd with respect to bond inversion $U$, see \App{sec:PolarizationRaman}.
+We now determine the Raman response when tuning the polarization of the incoming photons $\theta_i$; see \figc{fig3:EnrichedDynamics}{c}, where we used a fixed polarization of outgoing photons $\theta_{f}=-\frac{3\pi}{8}$, and $\vartheta=\frac{\pi}{8}, (h_x, h_y, h_z)=(0.1, 0., 2 \sin \vartheta)$.
+We find that for certain angles of the polarization, the Raman signal associated to specific bound states can be completely suppressed.